Self Compassion Day Retreat - Saltburn

 You're welcome to come to as many or as few as you like.

-Every other meditation will be guided, every other meditation will be silent.
+Every other meditation will be guided (4 in total), every other meditation will be silent (3 in total).
 For the guided meditations

 we'll start with a basic breathing meditation to settle us, then on to an insight meditation and finally